apache/whimsy/MACOSX.md

 This may fail on High Sierra with a [We cannot safely call it or ignore it in the fork() child process.
 Crashing instead.](https://blog.phusion.nl/2017/10/13/why-ruby-app-servers-break-on-macos-high-sierra-and-what-can-be-done-about-it/) message in your `/var/log/apache/error.log` file.
 If so, do the following:

+On Mojave the failure with forking occurred with Passenger and the following fixes were required.

 Edit `/usr/local/opt/httpd/homebrew.mxcl.httpd.plist` and add the following: